Diefenbunker / Central Emergency Government Headquarters National Historic Site of Canada

 Irreverently known as the "Diefenbunker," this structure is a powerful symbol of Canada's response to the Cold War.
 Designed in the 1950s to withstand all but a direct hit by a nuclear weapon, it was intended to shelter key political and military personnel during a nuclear attack.
 Fortunately, it never served its intended purpose, although the Diefenbaker government made plans to retreat to its protection during the Cuban missile crisis of 1962.
 The bunker functioned as the hub of a communications network and civil defence system until it closed in 1994.

 Description of Historic Place

-The heritage value of the Diefenbunker National Historic Site of Canada lies in the comprehensive physical evidence it presents confirming Canada's determination to survive and function as a nation during a nuclear attack as illustrated by its location, disguised setting, defensible design, and the heavily fortified construction.
+The heritage value of the Diefenbunker / Central Emergency Government Headquarters National Historic Site of Canada lies in the comprehensive physical evidence it presents confirming Canada's determination to survive and function as a nation during a nuclear attack as illustrated by its location, disguised setting, defensible design, and the heavily fortified construction.
 The Diefenbunker was Canada's Central Emergency Government Headquarters during the Cold War.
 Designed 1957-59, it was built by the Government of Canada in 1959-61 to shelter key political and military personnel in the event of a nuclear attack.
 It functioned as the hub of a communications network and civil defence system from 1961-1994.
-The facility originally had two parts - a transmitter building located at Richardson, 45 km south of Carp, and the main or receiver building situated at Carp.
-The National Historic Site consists of only the Carp facility which is owned today by the Municipality of West Carleton and managed as a tourism site.
+The facility originally had two parts - a transmitter building located at Richardson, 45 km south of Carp (now Ottawa), and the main or receiver building situated at Carp.
+The National Historic Site consists of only the Carp facility.

 Source: Historic Sites and Monuments Board of Canada, Minutes, spring and fall 1994, May 1998.